Sex Hormone Binding Globulin (SHBG)

 What Is Sex Hormone Binding Globulin?

 Sex hormone binding globulin is a protein produced primarily by the liver.
-It binds circulating sex hormones, including testosterone and estrogen, and regulates their access to tissues.
+It binds circulating sex hormones, including testosterone and estradiol, and regulates their access to tissues.

-Testosterone bound to SHBG is not readily available to interact with cells.
-Only unbound testosterone and the fraction loosely bound to albumin are considered biologically available.
+Hormones bound tightly to SHBG are not readily available to interact with cells.
+Only unbound hormone and the fraction loosely bound to albumin are considered biologically available.
 SHBG therefore functions as a gatekeeper that controls hormone access rather than hormone synthesis.

 Why SHBG Matters